JuanCaicedo/blog-post-dafts/css-unit-testing.md

 code works the way you expect it to.
 That way after you refactor code, you can be sure that you haven't changed its behavior.

-## How I got to front-end development
+## How I got to into front-end development

 I started out my career as a Java developer, working almost exclusively in the front end.
 Testing and TDD are pretty mature in the Java community, so I got